grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Shakes handed Hemi a small leather case with tiny papers and a steel band.
 "This is his leg band.
 It's pretty self-explanatory.
 Just write your message, attach it, and toss Herschel in the air.
 He'll find the _Gnat_, if it's anywhere on the surface within maybe a hundred miles or so."

-"How do we get him _back_ though?" asked Hemi.
+"How do we get him _back_, though?" asked Hemi.

 "Well..." said Shakes scratching his grimy neck with black fingernails.
 "It's kinda a one-fuckin'-way thing.
 I have to give him back to you in person.
-We might be able to get him to fly over to the _Prospect_ from the _Gnat_ if you were within sight... and maybe if he knew you had some food."
+We might be able to get him to fly over to the _Prospect_ from the _Gnat_ if you were within sight...and maybe if he knew you had some food."

 "I understand.
 It's a 'homing' pigeon.
 It only goes home."

 "Right."

-"Well, welcome aboard Herschel.
+"Well, welcome aboard, Herschel.
 Captain Shakes, have a good run today."

 "I expect to, though I'll miss having my copilot with me."